franktatjana/elastic-microlearning-EMIL/security/osquery.md

 ## Snippet Practical Content

-**Tasks: Retrieve Running Processes**
+1. Retrieve Running Processes

-*Description: Write an osquery query to retrieve a list of currently running processes on an endpoint.*
+    - Description: Write an osquery query to retrieve a list of currently running processes on an endpoint.
-Expected Output: Process name, process ID, user running the process, CPU and memory usage.
+    - Expected Output: Process name, process ID, user running the process, CPU and memory usage.

-Task: Identify Listening Network Ports
+2. Identify Listening Network Ports

-*Description: Develop an osquery query to identify all network ports on an endpoint that are actively listening for incoming connections.*
+    - Description: Develop an osquery query to identify all network ports on an endpoint that are actively listening for incoming connections.
-Expected Output: Port number, process name associated with the port, and the corresponding protocol (TCP or UDP).
+    - Expected Output: Port number, process name associated with the port, and the corresponding protocol (TCP or UDP).

-Task: Monitor File Integrity
+3. Monitor File Integrity

-*Description: Create an osquery query to monitor changes to critical system files on an endpoint.*
+    - Description: Create an osquery query to monitor changes to critical system files on an endpoint.
-Expected Output: File path, timestamp of last modification, and any changes made to the file (e.g., additions, deletions, modifications).
+    - Expected Output: File path, timestamp of last modification, and any changes made to the file (e.g., additions, deletions, modifications).

-Task: Detect Unauthorized User Accounts
+4. Detect Unauthorized User Accounts

-*Description: Write an osquery query to identify user accounts on an endpoint that have been created without proper authorization.*
+    - Description: Write an osquery query to identify user accounts on an endpoint that have been created without proper authorization.
-Expected Output: User account name, account creation date, and account type (e.g., local, domain).
+    - Expected Output: User account name, account creation date, and account type (e.g., local, domain).

-Task: Check Firewall Rules
+5. Check Firewall Rules

-*Description: Develop an osquery query to retrieve the configured firewall rules on an endpoint.*
+    - Description: Develop an osquery query to retrieve the configured firewall rules on an endpoint.
-Expected Output: Rule name, source and destination IP addresses, port(s), and allowed/denied status.
+    - Expected Output: Rule name, source and destination IP addresses, port(s), and allowed/denied status.